 While I had gained the wellness knowledge and knew that I could help people, I was struggling to get clients and get my business off the ground and running.
 I had no idea that I even needed business training!
 I was missing the pieces I needed to actually turn my passion into a career and be a successful coach.
 Worse yet, I wasn’t able to help people with my education.

 When I found the IAWP Wellness Coach Certification program, everything started to change.
 I have learned more from the IAWP Wellness Coach Certification program than I could have ever imagined.
 I’m now getting the full training I really need to be successful in this field and am learning so much about wellness, coaching, and business.
 What I love about the IAWP is that everything they teach you works.
 I’ve followed the exact systems they provide and immediately signed up my first client!
 It’s true, you really can “get five clients fast” if you follow the program.

 The IAWP training has transformed my business and given me the tools I need to be confident, professional and successful.
 I am so excited I can now help people get to the root of their health issues and watch them transform into being healthier, happier and more fulfilled!”

-Karina Hammer, Certified Health Coach, IAWP Wellness Coach-in-training
+Karina Hammer, Certified Health Coach, IAWP Wellness Coach

 Love, Health, and Success,